By working with new mediums, formats, and constraints, the program pushes students to create more sophisticated and informed work.

 Staff

-Program Director Daniel Lucas is a graphic designer, web developer, and lead of special web projects at Stanford’s GSE.
+Program Co-Director Daniel Lucas is a graphic designer, web developer, and lead of special web projects at Stanford’s GSE.
 He is passionate about education and finds deep joy in collaborating with students to explore their passions and develop pathways to achieve their goals.

 Mentors